 From her home clinic at Banora Point, Tanya Kane combines acupuncture, electroacupuncture, massage and acupressure to:

-- stimulate the production of oxytocin to signal the ripened cervix that it is time to begin labouring
+- stimulate the production of oxytocin to encourage cervical ripening, and help signal the ripened cervix that it is time to begin labouring

 - innervate the muscles of the pelvis to prepare for the birthing process